skellis46/slipbox/improvisation and the threshold of the self.md

 "This clear seeing is not an intellectual understanding, although it may be formulated provisionally in intellectual terms when required by the current situation.
 Rather, it is the direct, intimate and immediate knowing of ourselves resting in and as the formless expanse of Presence, and simultaneously dancing in the vibrancy and aliveness of every gesture and nuance of the body, mind and world."
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

+"So objects – that is, thoughts, sensations and perceptions – are not the content of Consciousness.
+Consciousness alone is the content of Consciousness.
+Thoughts, sensations and perceptions are the names and forms that Consciousness takes in the process of manifestation."
+(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

 "Likewise we do not experience the body in the way we normally conceive it.
 In fact there is no body as such.
 There is a series of sensations and perceptions appearing in Consciousness.
 And from time to time there is a thought or an image of a ‘body, ’ which is considered to be the sum total of all these sensations and perceptions."
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)